localnerve/jam-build/docs/localsetup.md

 ### Installation Steps
 1. **Install Docker Desktop**: Download and install Docker Desktop from the official website.
 2. **Run Docker Compose**:
-   - Execute `docker compose --env-file .env.dev up` to start the services.
+   - Execute `docker compose --env-file .env.dev up` to build and start the services.
 Wait for it to complete.
    - Optionally, create your own `.env` file if needed.
+   - Local ports 3306, 5000, 6379, and 9010 must be free prior to service start.
 3. **Restart `jam-build-container`**: Restart the `jam-build-container` (The authorizer.dev service needs a restart to pickup its CLIENT_ID).

 ### Configuration Steps